Swaminarayan, also referred to as Sahajanand Swami, is the main figure

 one side is for women and the other for men.
 There is great variety in

-form and nature of the central images, in front of which are gold or
+of the central images, in front of which are gold or

 silver plated doors that open during the darshan hours.